WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of Reas v.
 Clemence, 173 Cal.
 106 (1916), the issue was whether a partition of real property was valid.
 The plaintiff, Reas, owned a parcel of land with two other individuals, Clemence and another.
 The three parties agreed to divide the land into three equal parts, with each party receiving one part.
 However, the partition was not done in accordance with the law, as it did not involve a court order or a surveyor.
 The court found that the partition was invalid, as it did not comply with the law.
 The court also found that the partition was not binding on the other two parties, as they had not agreed to it.
 The court held that the partition was not valid and that the plaintiff was not entitled to any of the land.

-Contact our Team of Experienced Partition Lawyers Serving the City of Montclair in the County of San Bernardino, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of Montclair, County of San Bernardino, California

 Contact Us Today for a Free Consultation & Pay No Retainer